 After the recent scandal over LEGO Friends, I am excited to report that I am in the process of working with a LEGO “fanatic,” David Pickett, on a series of posts about gender and the history of LEGO.
 In the meantime, as a teaser, I wanted to offer you two LEGO ads that were from the same campaign as the one making its semi-viral way around the internet (1980-1982).
 As with the original, these are evidence that advertising doesn’t have to reproduce the idea of “opposite sexes”:

-Thanks to Moose Greebles and his Photostream.Lisa Wade is a professor at Occidental College.
+Thanks to Moose Greebles and his Photostream.Lisa Wade, PhD is a professor at Occidental College.
 She is the author of American Hookup, a book about college sexual culture, and a textbook about gender; and a forthcoming introductory text: Terrible Magnificent Sociology.
 You can follow her on Twitter, Facebook, and Instagram.